-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) In this regulation, flammable or combustible substances include - (a) flammable and combustible liquids, including waste liquids, in containers, whether empty or full; and - (b) gas cylinders, whether empty or full.
+flammable or combustible substances include-

+- (a) flammable and combustible liquids, including waste liquids, in containers, whether empty or full; and - (b) gas cylinders, whether empty or full.

-Division 10 - Falling objects
+Division 3.2.10 Falling objects

-54. Management of risk of falling objects
+54 Management of risk of falling objects-Act, s 19

-A person conducting a business or undertaking at a workplace must manage, in accordance with Part 3.1, risks to health and safety associated with an object falling on a person if the falling object is reasonably likely to injure the person.
+A person conducting a business or undertaking at a workplace must manage, in accordance with part 3.1 (Managing risks to health and safety), risks to health and safety associated with an object falling on a person if the falling object is reasonably likely to injure the person.

-55. Minimising risk associated with falling objects
+55 Minimising risk associated with falling objects

+- (1) This section applies if it is not reasonably practicable to eliminate the risk mentioned in section 54. - (2) The person conducting the business or undertaking at a workplace must minimise the risk of an object falling on a person by providing adequate protection against the risk in accordance with this section.

+- (a) in the case of an individual-\$6 000; or - (b) in the case of a body corporate-\$30 000.

+Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A).

-- (1) This regulation applies if it is not reasonably practicable to eliminate the risk referred to in regulation 54. - (2) The person conducting the business or undertaking at a workplace must minimise the risk of an object falling on a person by providing adequate protection against the risk in accordance with this regulation.
-Penalty: In the case of - (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) The person provides adequate protection against the risk if the person provides and maintains a safe system of work, including - (a) preventing an object from falling freely, so far as is reasonably practicable; or - (b) if it is not reasonably practicable to prevent an object from falling freely, providing, so far as is reasonably practicable, a system to arrest the fall of a falling object.
+- (3) The person provides adequate protection against the risk if the person provides and maintains a safe system of work, including- - (a) preventing an object from falling freely, so far as is reasonably practicable; or - (b) if it is not reasonably practicable to prevent an object from falling freely-providing, so far as is reasonably practicable, a system to arrest the fall of a falling object.